the13fools/lets-get-lost/pages/spring time.md

 The previous section referenced a whirlwind of technical ideas and developed a code framework which implements them.

-Now it is time to gain experience and mastery of those ideas through play and demos!
+Now it is time to play!

 # Let's Get Physical